Hvarthini/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
 ## Date:14-03-2025
+## Register Number: 212224110023

 ## AIM:
-To develop a simple webserver to create a lyrics searching webpage
+To develop a simple webserver to create a emojis.

 ## DESIGN STEPS:
 ### Step 1: